Milwaukee Brewers vs. Los Angeles Dodgers LIVE ...

 - News Article

-The Milwaukee Brewers, leading 2-1 in the best of seven National League Championship Series, meet the Los Angeles Dodgers in Game 4 on Tuesday, October 16, 2018 (10/16/18) at Dodger Stadium in Los Angeles, California.
-Gio Gonzalez will start for the...
+The Milwaukee Brewers, tied 2-2 in the best of seven National League Championship Series, meet the Los Angeles Dodgers in game 5 on Wednesday, October 17, 2018 (10/17/18) at Dodger Stadium in Los Angeles, California.
+Wade Miley will be the starting...

 Tweets